The key points this guide explains are:

 Qualifying compromise agreement

-You and the worker can also settle a claim or potential claim to the Employment Tribunal by way of a 'qualifying compromise contract'.
-There are specific conditions which must be satisfied if a claim is settled in this way:
+A worker can also settle a claim or potential claim to the employment tribunal by way of a 'qualifying compromise contract'.
+There are specific conditions which you must satisfy if you choose to settle your claim in this way: